Loan Affordability Calculator – How Much Loan Can I Afford Based on Salary?

 Disposable Income: ₹36,000

-Max EMI: ₹20,000
+Max New EMI: ₹13,000

-🧮 How Loan Affordability Is Calculated
+🧮 How Loan Affordability Is Calculated: The Step-by-Step Approach

-Step 1: Calculate Disposable Income
+Step 1: Determine Your Disposable Income

-Step 2: Calculate Maximum Permissible EMI
+Step 2: Calculate Your Maximum New EMI Capacity

-Step 3: Calculate Affordable Loan Amount
+Step 3: Calculate the Affordable Loan Amount from Max New EMI

-Loan Amount = EMI × [(1+R)N - 1] / [R × (1+R)N]
+Loan Amount = Max New EMI × [(1+R)N - 1] / [R × (1+R)N]

 R = Monthly Interest Rate (Annual Rate ÷ 12 ÷ 100)